marialwatton/Formula_One_Driving_Styles/README.md

 ## Executive Summary

-This project explores the relationship between Formula One driving style and performance from the last 50 years.
+This project explores the relationship between Formula One driving style and performance in the last 50 years.
 This is based on K Means Clustering of the driver’s performance and grouped drivers into one of six clusters:

 - **Elite Drivers**
 - **Back-Markers**